Apollo-Community/ApolloStats/README.md

 Templates:
 - Need to remake the custom CSS and make the pages prettier.
 - Change the colors used in css.

-Static files:
-- Replace go.rice with a more stable lib.

 Database:
 - Fix duplicate entries of drones.